 Innovation Studies

-This FFplus open call for the development of generative AI models addresses the needs of SMEs and Start-ups proficient in generative AI and HPC for large-to extreme-scale computing resources.
+This FFplus open call for the development of generative AI models addressed the needs of SMEs and Start-ups proficient in generative AI and HPC for large-to extreme-scale computing resources.
 The strategic objective is to facilitate and strengthen the technological development of European SMEs in the area of generative AI.
 The participating SMEs and Start-ups will be supported in enhancing their innovation potential by leveraging new generative AI models, such as Large Language Models (LLMs), building on their existing expertise, application domain, business model and potential for expansion.

-OPEN CALL WEBINARS FOR BUSINESS EXPERIMENTS
+OPEN CALL WEBINAR FOR BUSINESS EXPERIMENTS

 KEY CALL DETAILS